2012 Seattle Seahawks season: Week 16: vs. San Francisco 49ers

+The game was flexed to air on NBC Sunday Night Football.
 The Seahawks won and clinched at least a playoff spot.
 In order to win the NFC West, the Seahawks needed to beat the St. Louis Rams at home the following week and have the 49ers lose to the Arizona Cardinals.
 A Packers loss to the Vikings would give Seattle a first round bye as well.
 However, a loss or a 49ers win would result in the Seahawks being the #5 seed, leaving them to head on the road for the wild-card round in January.